T staircase, Third Court

 The application process

 2. There is more than one application form.
-You first make a UCAS application and then you complete an additional questionnaire called My Cambridge Application (previously called the SAQ).
+You first make a UCAS application and then you complete an additional questionnaire called My Cambridge Application.

 3. You will need a referee who can provide a reference and predicted grades for any exams that you have not yet taken.